Cole Holcomb: 2022

 Holcomb entered the 2022 season as the Commanders' starting middle linebacker.
 He missed four games with a knee injury before being placed on injured reserve on November 25, 2022.
-In December 2022, Holcomb underwent foot surgery ending his season.
+On December 5, 2022, Holcomb underwent foot surgery, ending his season.
 He finished the 2022 season with 60 tackles and one pass deflection over seven games.

 Pittsburgh Steelers

-On March 16, 2023, Holcomb signed a three-year contract with the Pittsburgh Steelers.
+On March 16, 2023, the Pittsburgh Steelers signed Holcomb to a three-year, $18 million contract that includes a signing bonus of $4.92 million.
+In Week 9, Holcomb's first season with the Steelers ended after a serious knee injury.
+He finished the season with 54 total tackles, four for a loss, two quarterback hits, two forced fumbles, and two passes defensed.

+Holcomb began the 2024 season on the reserve/PUP list while recovering from the knee injury.
+He did not play a down the entirety of the 2024 season.
+Holcomb returned to the field in the Steelers’ 2025 preseason games and was a full participant during training camp.